KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-absorption.md

 **Last tested:** <VersionHl date="2021-10-28" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_902503398396538891_903470600062902332_transcript-absorption-aura-check-count-as-self-dmg.html)

-**Finding:** When Anemo abilities with elemental absorption check self aura on the active characters, it inflicts 0 damage to them.
+**Finding:** When Anemo abilities with Elemental absorption check self aura on the active characters, it inflicts 0 damage to them.
 This can trigger some passive talents that activate on hit.
-However, they will stop hitting allies after absorbing any element.
+However, they will stop hitting allies after absorbing any Element.

 **Evidence:**
 Venti Q triggering Beidou C4: [Video](https://imgur.com/ScuOXnH)